Volunteer Training Workshop

 Our goal is to always advise people to reunite young wildlife with their parents if they are truly not orphaned or injured.
 But many times, people's fears and concerns take over.
 They do not feel confident with monitoring or following advice on creating make-shift nests or other tools needed understandably.
 This leads to the animal being kidnapped by the well-meaning person burdening wildlife rehabilitators that have finite resources for animals that genuinely need their help.
 Sadly, this is too commonplace.
 And we want to do something about it!
 Our wildlife has the best chance for survival being raised by their parents in their natural environment.

-We will begin training our existing volunteers this fall or next spring on natural history, species identification, reuniting and renesting techniques, coexisting tips, and more.
-We will provide the necessary equipment, and they will respond to calls in their local area.
+We will begin training our existing volunteers when safe to do so in person on natural history, species identification, reuniting and renesting techniques, coexisting tips, and more.* We will provide the necessary equipment, and they will respond to calls in their local area.
 The goal will be to reunite the animal and alleviate any concerns through education and monitoring for as long as needed.

 FREE Public Wildlife Workshop

-We are currently planning multiple, free workshops for this summer and fall of 2020 for the general public.
-These workshops will cover the following topics:
+We will continue to plan multiple, free workshops for the general public when safe to do so.* These workshops will cover the following topics:

 What to do in a wildlife emergency